 The Company's revenue has principally consisted of BioCart product revenue in Israel, collaboration revenue from a license agreement with AT Grade and government grant funding received from the Internal Revenue Service ("IRS") as a qualifying therapeutic discovery project ("QTDP") credit pursuant to the Patient Protection and Affordable Care Act.
 The Company's license and collaboration agreement contains multiple elements, all of which are accounted for as collaboration revenue.
 The Company recognizes revenue when all four of the following criteria are met: (1) persuasive evidence that an agreement exists; (2) delivery of the products and/or services has occurred; (3) the selling price is fixed or determinable; and (4) collectability is reasonably assured.
-Revenues consisted of the following:
+All revenue recognized by the Company for the year ended December 31, 2013 consisted of collaboration revenue and the Company did not recognize any product or grant revenue for the years ended December 31, 2014 and 2013.